 Applicable rules permit brokerage firms and the Company to send one Notice of Special Meeting and proxy statement to multiple shareholders who share the same address under certain circumstances.
 This practice is known as "householding."
 We believe that householding will provide greater convenience for our shareholders, as well as cost savings for us by reducing the number of duplicate documents that are sent to your home.
 Consequently, we have implemented the practice of householding for shares held in "street name" and intend to deliver only one Notice of Special Meeting and proxy statement to multiple shareholders sharing the same address.
 If you wish to receive a separate proxy statement for the Special Meeting, you may find these materials at our internet website (www.regeneron.com) or you may stop householding for your account and receive separate printed copies of these materials by contacting our Investor Relations Department, at Regeneron Pharmaceuticals, Inc., 777 Old Saw Mill River Road, Tarrytown, New York 10591, or by calling us at 914-345-7741 and these materials will be promptly delivered to you.
-If you hold shares registered in your name (sometimes called a shareholder of record), you can elect householding for your account by contacting us in the same manner described above or marking the "YES" box on the enclosed proxy card under the "Householding Election" heading, you will be deemed to have consented, and householding will start for your account within 60 days after the mailing of this proxy statement.
+If you hold shares registered in your name (sometimes called a shareholder of record), you can elect householding for your account by contacting us in the same manner described above.
 Any shareholder may stop householding for your account by contacting our Investor Relations Department at the address and/or phone number included above.
 If you revoke your consent, you will be removed from the householding program within 30 days of receipt of your revocation and each shareholder at your address will receive individual copies of our disclosure documents.